-9. Contemplate the view of the city from the Atomium
+9. Contemplate the views of the city from the Atomium

-Surely you have heard that when the Eiffel Tower was installed in Paris, the inhabitants of the city shouted to the skies even though today it has become a symbol par excellence of the city.
+You have probably heard that when the Eiffel Tower was erected in Paris, the inhabitants of the city cried foul despite the fact that today it has become a symbol par excellence of the city.
 The same goes for the Atomium in Brussels.

-This stainless steel structure of more than 100 meters was built for the 1958 Universal Exposition representing an atom.
+This stainless steel structure of more than 100 meters was built for the 1958 World Exposition, representing an atom.
 Today it is one of the symbols of the city to which you can buy tickets for the Atomium and access to contemplate the aerial view of Brussels or to eat in the restaurant located in one of its spheres.